adrian-marcelo-gallardo/React-challenge/README.md

 ## Delivery

-### First Delivery (due // TODO)
+### First Delivery (due September 7th 23:59PM)
 - Login
   - Connect the applicaction with google API.

 - Home View
-  - It displays the trending videos using Youtube Trending API.
+  - It displays the trending videos using Youtube API.
+  - It has a search bar, which uses Youtube API.

+- Video Details View
+  - It displays the video selected and its information.
   - It has a search bar, which uses Youtube Search API.
-  - Each video may be saved as favorite in the Context state, and also can be removed from the same call to action.
+  - Each video may be saved as favorite Youtube API, and also can be removed from the same call to action.
-  - Each video should display if it is already marked as favorite.

 - Your Favorites List View
-  - It displays the videos that you previously selected, which comes from Context.
+  - It displays the videos that you previously selected, which comes from Youtube API.
-  - Each video may be removed from favorite in Context.
+  - Each video may be removed from favorites using Youtube API.

 At this point, don't worry about styling nor tests, you will be focused on those in the next delivery.

-### Second Delivery (due // TODO)
+### Second Delivery (due September 11th 23:59PM)
 - Style your views using styled component, css or what ever is easier for you.

 - Unit Testing